EmilHvitfeldt/smltar/docs/04_stemming.md

 Figure \@ref(fig:porterlanguages) demonstrates some of the challenges in working with languages other English; the stop word lists may not be even from language to language, and tokenization strategies that work for a language like English may struggle for a language like French with more stop word contractions.
 Given that, we see here words about little fir trees at the top for all languages, in their stemmed forms.

 The Porter stemmer is an algorithm that starts with a word and ends up with a single stem, but that's not the only kind of stemmer out there.
 Another class of stemmer are dictionary-based stemmers.
 One such stemmer is the stemming algorithm of the [Hunspell](http://hunspell.github.io/) library.
 The "Hun" in Hunspell stands for Hungarian; this set of NLP algorithms was originally written to handle Hungarian but has since been extended to handle many languages with compound words and complicated morphology.
 The Hunspell library is used mostly as a spell checker, but as part of identifying correct spellings, this library identifies word stems as well.
-You can use the Hunspell library from R via the [hunspell](https://cran.r-project.org/package=hunspell) package.
+You can use the Hunspell library from R via the **hunspell** [R-hunspell] package.

 ```r